Fruit Ninja: Sales

 The iOS version of Fruit Ninja sold over 200,000 copies in its first month.
 In its third month over one million units had been sold.
 It passed two million units sold in September 2010, with the total reaching four million in December 2010.
 By March 2011, total downloads across all platforms exceeded 20 million.
 In May 2012, it reached 300 million downloads, and was on one third of all US iPhones.
 In 2015, the app reached 1 billion downloads.
 The Windows Phone 7 version was the top application downloaded the week of December 28, 2010.
 The Xbox Live Arcade version moved over 739,000 units in its first calendar year.

 The iPad version of Fruit Ninja has been used to help rehabilitate stroke patients.

 Related media

 A live-action family comedy film version of the app was being adapted by Halfbrick Studios, with Tripp Vinson and his banner Vinson Films set to produce the film.
 J.P.
 Lavin and Chad Damiani were writing the script for the film with New Line Cinema.
 However, it was ultimately rejected.

 A YouTube Premium exclusive series titled Fruit Ninja: Frenzy Force was announced.
 The CGI animated series, produced by Halfbrick Studios, follows the adventures of Seb, Niya, Peng and Ralph as they are trained to become the fruit ninja who must do battle with the ancient Durian Grey and his monsters.
+The series would later be cancelled, ending only in 13 episodes.